Xi Jinping calls for a 'strong' security barrier around China's internet - ExBulletin

 This year, lawmakers updated anti-espionage legislation to ban the transfer of national security information and expand the definition of espionage.

-Navigating China’s dense web of rules and laws regarding online data and information is not without risks for businesses.
+Navigating China’s dense web of online data and information rules and laws is not without risk for businesses.

-In April, US consultancy Bain & Co said police visited its Shanghai office and questioned some employees.
-The Financial Times, citing people briefed on the surprise visit, reported that police also took computers and phones.
+In April, US consultancy Bain & Co said police visited its Shanghai office and questioned some staff.
+The Financial Times, citing people briefed on the surprise visit, reported that police also took away computers and phones.

-Last year, regulators asked Wind Information Co, China’s biggest financial data provider, to stop providing certain data to offshore users, sources told Reuters at the time.
+Last year, regulators asked China’s biggest financial data provider Wind Information Co to stop providing certain data to offshore users, sources told Reuters at the time.

-In 2021, authorities launched a cybersecurity investigation into the giant Didi Global two days after it was published in the United States.
+In 2021, authorities launched a cybersecurity investigation into ride-hailing giant Didi Global two days after it was published in the United States.

+Reporting by Ryan Woo; additional reporting by Beijing Newsroom; edited by Christina Fincher

 |